0gust1/merveilles-zine/README.md

 This is the heart of the website.
 There are two kinds of routes — *pages*, and *server routes*.

-**Pages** are Markdown files (with a secret ingredient added, see below) **or** Svelte components written in `.svelte` files.
+*Pages* are Svelte components written in `.svelte` files **or** Markdown files (with a secret ingredient added, see below).

 When a user first visits the application, they will be served a server-rendered version of the route in question, plus some JavaScript that 'hydrates' the page and initialises a client-side router.
 From that point forward, navigating to other pages is handled entirely on the client for a fast, app-like feel.
 (Sapper will preload and cache the code for these subsequent pages, so that navigation is instantaneous.)

 #### Markdown files